Gary Bannerman: Broadcasting

 Despite the undefeated score in libel, there were mistakes and misadventures addressed by the justice system.
 Two of the libel actions required nominal out-of-court settlements ($5,000 each) and twice he was fined: in one instance Bannerman was held in contempt for violating a ban of publication of evidence in a major underworld drug case; and, in another he was fined under the Broadcast Act for conducting an on-air political poll on an election day.
 However, he is ashamed of only one incident in the long broadcast career.
 This was an editorial in 1985 which intended to question Prime Minister Brian Mulroney's statement, "I believe in native self-government," discussing both self-government and self-sufficiency.
 In the course of the argument he pointed out the serious social problems on many of the country's reserves, suggesting that native leaders have to take more responsibility for both creating and dealing with these matters.
 None of this would have been out of line.
 Bannerman had consistently been on the side of responsible native leaders throughout both his newspaper and broadcasting career.
 The problem with this event is that the editorial - which escalated into what could only be described as a tirade - seemed to forget that Mulroney's ingenuous politics were the issue, and repeatedly cited a long list of problems on Indian reserves.
 The tone was venomous.
-Bannerman was quick to apologize, but the Nisga'a people of the BC north and the Musqueam Band (Coast Salish) filed a formal complaint with the national broadcasting regulator.
+Bannerman was quick to apologize, but the Nisga'a people of the British Columbia north and the Musqueam Band (Coast Salish) filed a formal complaint with the national broadcasting regulator.
 The native bands were both eloquent and patient in their appeal.
 Others clamoured for punitive action against CKNW and Bannerman.
 Eventually, the Canadian Radio-Television and Telecommunication Commission issued a written reprimand for a broadcast which might have had the consequence of engendering racism.
 Critics persisted to complain until it reached the desk of the Justice Minister of Canada, John Crosbie, who publicly said that the Canadian Radio-television and Telecommunications Commission (CRTC) ruling was the final word, and chastized those who continued to politicize the matter.